szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 **Objective:** delete `carlos`, who regularly asks the chat about a specific product.

-This is where it gets interesting, because I no longer talk to the model directly.
-I have to plant something that *carlos's* session will read.
+This is where it gets interesting, because we no longer talk to the model directly.
+We have to plant something that *carlos's* session will read.

 ### Enumeration